 How the Andeans discovered this is a mystery, unless you accept they performed this out-of-body journey and pulled the information from an astral library; after all, initiates like Pythagoras and Plato stated how their philosophies were shaped by the knowledge gained from their own resurrection experiences.

 To learn more about the rituals of living resurrection and the Otherworld join Freddy Silva this fall as he journeys to the sacred sites of Peru.

-“Welcome to the World of Megalithic Revelation with Freddy Silva: Discover the Hidden Face of the Power Places of Peru” features visits to Amaru Muru, Silustani, Cutimbo, Machu Picchu, the Uros Islands, and more.
+“Welcome to the Portals of Peru with Freddy Silva: Discover the Power Places of an Ancient Civilization” features visits to Amaru Muru, Silustani, Cutimbo, Machu Picchu, the Uros Islands, and more.
 Spaces are limited – visit our website today to read our full itinerary and book your spot on this trip of a lifetime.

 ©Freddy Silva 2015.
 Based on material from his book The Lost Art of Resurrection: Initiation, Secret Chambers and the Quest for the Otherworld.
 Available at www.invisibletemple.com